 Her creative work is intended to raise questions about the spaces we navigate in our lives, minds and environments and the far-reaching consequences these can have.

-Annabel Wilson and Anna Shaw will work on a rehearsed reading of a key part of the play during Annabel’s final week of the Fellowship, which you are invited to on October 8 at the Mt Bruce Community Hall.
+Annabel Wilson and Anna Shaw worked on a rehearsed reading of a key part of the play during Annabel’s final week of the Fellowship.